mongodb/genny/Nodes.md

    and it should point to a join node.
 Parent and child threads (nodes) continue until reaching a join node.
-The parent waits for all children threads to complete at the join node, before continuing to the join nodes _next_ node.
+The parent waits for all children threads to complete at the join node, before continuing to the join node's _next_ node.
+Optionally you may also define a sequence of _backgroundNodes_.
+They behave similarly to _childNodes_, except the join node does not wait for them.
+Instead the _backgroundNodes_ are stopped once all _childNodes_ have finished.
 6. workloadNode: This node wraps a _workload_.
 When it is executed, the wrapped workload is executed.
 When the workload finishes, the node continues on to its _next_ node.